Facts about the animal kingdom

 Differences in Physical Characteristics

-We've already established the size difference and that invertebrates have no backbone whilst vertebrates have a well-developed internal skeleton.
-The second group also have well-developed sensory organs, a respiratory system with either gills or lungs, and an advanced nervous system.
+We've already established the size difference and that invertebrates have no backbone, while vertebrates have a well-developed internal skeleton.
+The second group also has well-developed sensory organs, a respiratory system with either gills or lungs, and an advanced nervous system.

 Physically, in general, invertebrates have two basic body types or 'plans'.
 One is the radial symmetry plan (a circular shape arranged around a central mouth), which includes animals who spend their adult lives stuck in one place; and the bilateral symmetry plan (right and left halves that mirror each other and typically have a definite front and back end).
 This includes animals who move in search of food.